-6.4 Actuarial valuation method
+6.4 Actuarial Valuation Method

 If a cooperative is able, without undue cost or effort, to use the projected unit credit method to measure its defined benefit obligation and the related expense, it shall do so.
 If defined benefits are based on future salaries, the projected unit credit method requires a cooperative to measure its defined benefit obligations on a basis that reflects estimated future salary increases.
-Additionally, the projected unit credit method requires a cooperative to make various actuarial assumptions in measuring the defined benefit obligation, including discount rates, the expected rates of return on plan assets, expected rates of salary increases, employee turnover, mortality, and (for defined benefit medical plans) medical cost trend rates.
+Additionally, the projected unit credit method requires a cooperative to measuring the defined benefit obligation, including discount rates, the expected rates of return on plan assets, expected rates of salary increases, employee turnover, mortality, and (for defined benefit medical plans) medical cost trend rates.